virteal/Inox/README.md

 This is an abbreviated syntax that is defined in the _standard library_. `xx{ ... }` is like `xx( ... )` but the former invokes the `xx{` verb with the block as sole argument whereas the later invokes the verb `xx` when `)` is reached.

 `/{` is like `{`, it marks the begining of a _block_, a sequence of verbs and literals.
 There is however an important difference, only `/{' creates a new _scope_.
-This is convenient to use _local variables_ that will be automaticaly discarded when the block execution ends, is when the variables become "out of scope".
+This is convenient to use _local variables_ that will be automaticaly discarded when the block execution ends, ie when the variables become "out of scope".

 In the case of `/{` the _scope_ is filled with local variables that are the formal parameters of the function.
 The _scope_ and all the local variables in it is discarded when the function returns.